Jerakin/getbob/README.rst

 Integrates well with build systems such as Jenkins, you can set a string argument that you can use to specify which defold version to use.

 Here's an example of how I use it on Jenkins

 .. code-block:: bash

     export bob="$WORKSPACE/../bob/$defold.jar"

     # Get bob
     getbob --output $bob --defold $defold --no-progress

-Can also be used to simply download a version of bob quickly to
+Can also be used to simply download a version of bob quickly to :code:`getbob --output bob.jar`

-`getbob --output bob.jar`
+Can also be used in a python script like :code:`import getbob; getbob.download("1.2.155", "/output/path")`